Closed-form Br\"uckner $G$-matrix and nuclear matter in EFT($\not\!\pi$): Energy per particle

-Evidently, the denominator $1/(\pi-2a_sp_F)$ makes the formulae given by Eq.(\ref{EpA_py_a}) and Eq.(\ref{EpA_py_are}) better behaved than the perturbative one that is only valid when $p_F<\frac{\pi}{2a_s}\approx13.1$ MeV, a rather narrow range because of the large scattering length $a_s$, which is support of employing nonperturbative framework to deal with nuclear matter within pionless EFT.
-The saturation behavior for symmetric nuclear matter ($g=4$) shows up only after the effective range is included (c.f.
+Evidently, the denominator $1/(\pi-2a_sp_F)$ makes the formulae given by Eq.(\ref{EpA_py_a}) and Eq.(\ref{EpA_py_are}) better behaved than the perturbative one that is only valid when $p_F<\frac{\pi}{2a_s}\approx13.1$ MeV, a rather narrow range because of the large scattering length $a_s$, which is in support of employing nonperturbative framework to deal with nuclear matter within pionless EFT.
+The saturation behavior for symmetric nuclear matter ($g=4$) tends to show up only after the effective range is included (c.f.
 Eq.(\ref{EpA_py_are})), in other words, the leading order $NN$ interaction, could not harbor the saturation phenomenon.

 B).
 To proceed in the second route, we will parametrize $\sigma_{s;2}$ in terms of $\alpha_{s;1}$ and $x$ as $\sigma_{s;2}=\frac{\alpha_{s;1}}{2+x}$ with $x\sim\epsilon$ due to the relation of (\ref{RC2}) and the power counting given in Sec.
 4. We will demonstrate with the choices that $\Lambda_{J_0}=\frac{4\pi}{M_N}J_0$: 138MeV ($\sim\Lambda_{\not\pi}$) and 35 MeV ($\sim\epsilon\Lambda_{\not\pi}$) and $x=\pm0.2$.
 To show our main points, we simply work with the ERE data from proton-neutron $^1S_0$ scattering, which could be seen as a 'realistic' situation of exact isospin symmetry, i.e., a world where the electromagnetic interaction is completely turned off.